mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You must be a Postman [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up an integration with Postman Vault and [HashiCorp Vault](https://developer.hashicorp.com/vault/docs/what-is-vault).
 You need to set up a public OpenID Connect (OIDC) identity provider in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.
 To set up the integration in Postman, you need to enter the OIDC client URL, OIDC client ID, and namespace for your OIDC identity provider.

 You can use the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/docs/commands) to set up a public OIDC identity provider.
-Enter the commands using the Vault Browser CLI, or [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) on your computer.<!-- You can instead run a [script that executes the setup commands](#download-and-run-the-hashicorp-vault-setup-script). -->
+If you're using HashiCorp Vault in [HashiCorp Cloud Platform](https://developer.hashicorp.com/hcp/docs/hcp), go to the [public address](https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault#vault-cluster-overview) for your HashiCorp Vault cluster, then enter commands in the Vault Browser CLI.
+If you're using HashiCorp Vault in a self-hosted instance, [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) on your computer, then enter commands in the terminal.<!-- You can instead run a [script that executes the setup commands](#download-and-run-the-hashicorp-vault-setup-script). -->

 Once a Postman Team or Super Admin sets up the integration, you need to authenticate with your HashiCorp account.
 Then you can link secrets stored in HashiCorp Vault using the path to the KV (key-value) secrets engine, path to the secret, and key name for each secret.